terraform-aviatrix-modules/terraform-aviatrix-mc-transit-tgw-connection/README.md

 :---|:---|:---
-tunnel_cidrs | ["169.254.101.0/30","169.254.102.0/30", "169.254.103.0/30","169.254.104.0/30",] | A list of CIDR's to be used for the inner tunnel IP addresses connection_name | ${var.gw_object.gw_name}_to_tgw | Name to use to create the S2C connections on the Aviatrix gateways
+tunnel_cidrs | ["169.254.101.0/30","169.254.102.0/30", "169.254.103.0/30","169.254.104.0/30",] | A list of CIDR's to be used for the inner tunnel IP addresses connection_name | ${var.gw_object.gw_name}_to_tgw | Name to use to create the S2C connections on the Aviatrix gateways enable_learned_cidrs_approval | false | Set to true to enable learned CIDR's approval approved_cidrs | "" | A list of approved CIDRs for when enable_learned_cidrs_approval is true.
+E.g. "10.0.0.0/8, 192.168.1.0/24"

 ### Outputs
 This module will return the following outputs: